mohammedchakir/RSA-Factoring-Challenge/README.md

 - [Why RSA?](https://jaredatandi.hashnode.dev/rsa-factoring)

 ## *General:*
-The language used in this project is :
+The language used in this project is : Python.

 The standard Ubuntu 20.04 LTS is mandatory for compiling this project.

 ## *Tasks:*